Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

 Peter and Sarah van Horne did not know how to write, but left their marks on their manumission contract to acknowledge their agreement to its terms.
 From Liberty Hall Collection; Special Collections Research Library & University Archive, Kean University, Union, NJ (excerpt).

-At the time of the 1830 census, there were no more people enslaved at Liberty Hall, but Susan Niemcewicz continued to employ free Black workers, including the Van Horne family.
+At the time of the 1830 census, there were no more people enslaved at Liberty Hall, but Susan Niemcewicz continued to employ free Black workers, including the Van Horne family, some of whom may have been formerly enslaved.

 The Black people who lived and worked at Liberty Hall at this time included: